UEA-envsoft/FreenoveBigHexapod/README.md

 <h2> Hexapod Position Tool </h2>

-HexaDogPos (the filename was a typo I never got round to correcting) is a utility for converting the Freenove xyz co-ordinate system to servo angles or from servo angles to the co-ordinate system.
+HexaPosTool is a utility for converting the Freenove xyz co-ordinate system to servo angles or from servo angles to the co-ordinate system.
+It can store four positions and transition smoothly between them.
-Drop hexa_calibration.png, HexaDogPos.py and HexaPosToolui.py in the Code/Server directory
+Drop hexa_calibration.png, HexaPosTool.py and HexaPosToolui.py in the Code/Server directory.
-python HexaDogPos.py to run it
+To run it type: <pre>python HexaPosTool.py</pre>

 HexaPosToolui.ui is included in case someone wants to modify the UI